microsoft/WhatTheHack/023-AdvancedKubernetes/README.md

 In this hack, you will be working on a set of "Day 2" operational best practices for Kubernetes cluster management.
 You will learn:

 1. Create and use Helm charts
+1. Build resiliency into your pods
+1. Scale your cluster
 1. Using Git as the Source of Truth for your cluster
-1. Build resiliency into your pods
 1. Learn about the features of a Service Mesh

 ## Assumptions